nathanlane/nathanlane.github.io/src/content/writing/economics-must-catch-up-on-industrial-policy-promarket-series.md

 ---
-title: Economics Must Catch Up On Industrial Policy (ProMarket Series)
+title: Economics Must Catch Up On Industrial Policy
-description: As countries openly embrace industrial policies, social science—and economics in particular—is faced with a knowledge deficit.
-Put simply, scholarship around industrial policy has left us bereft of a systematic understanding of these policies.
-We lack an empirical roadmap for implementing industrial policy.
-Reka Juhasz and Nathan Lane on industrial policy (published by ProMarket).
+description: As countries embrace industrial policies, economics faces a knowledge deficit.
+We lack systematic understanding and an empirical roadmap for implementation.
+By Reka Juhasz and Nathan Lane (ProMarket Series).
-date: 2023-03-14T18:04:00.000-07:00
+publishDate: 2023-03-14T18:04:00.000-07:00
 genre: ""
 ---
 # Economics Must Catch Up On Industrial Policy (ProMarket Series)